danlm/Nial-dev/BuildNial/README.md

 on Linux use the appropriate package manager for your distribution.
 CLANG appears to generate slightly faster code on Linux.

+If you are cross compiling the Windows version then you will need to have installed the Mingw-w64 tools.
+This is best done using the package manager on your Linux system.
+A CMake Toolchain file is provided in the tools subdirectory and its use is noted in the following lines.
+It only needs to be used in the final build stage when you are adding feaures and building a Windows version.

 #Building a QNial7 version using pkkblder